Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

-In this section, we describe an ``Iwahori-Matsumoto'' semiorthogonal decomposition of the category $\Coh(\cZ/\GG)$, arising from the stratification of the affine flag variety $\Fl$ on the automorphic side of Bezrukavnikov's equivalence Theorem~\ref{roma equiv} and the lifting result in Proposition \ref{Gm structure}.
+In this section, we describe an ``Iwahori-Matsumoto'' semiorthogonal decomposition of the mixed affine Hecke category $\Hcat^\mix := \Coh(\cZ/\GG)$, arising from the stratification of the affine flag variety $\Fl$ on the automorphic side of Bezrukavnikov's equivalence Theorem~\ref{roma equiv} and the lifting result in Proposition \ref{Gm structure}.
 This will, in turn, induce a direct sum decomposition on Hochschild homology.
-First, let us establish terminology. \begin{defn} Let $\{ S_n \}_{n\in \mathbb{N}}$ denote a collection of full subcategories of a dg category $\cat{C}$.
-We say that $\{ S_n \}$ defines a \emph{semiorthogonal decomposition} of $\cat{C}$ if $\bigcup_{n \in \mathbb{N}} S_n $ generates $\cat{C}$, and if $\Hom^\bullet_{\cat{C}}(X_n, X_m) \simeq 0$ for $X_i \in S_i$ and $n > m$. \end{defn}
+First, let us establish terminology. \begin{defn} Let $\{ \cat{S}_n \}_{n\in \mathbb{N}}$ denote a collection of full subcategories of a small dg category $\cat{C}$.
+We say that $\{ \cat{S}_n \}$ defines a \emph{semiorthogonal decomposition} of $\cat{C}$ if there is an exhaustive left admissible filtration $F_n\cat{C}$ of $\cat{C}$ such that $\cat{S}_n$ is the left orthogonal of $F_{n-1}\cat{C}$ inside $F_n\cat{C}$.
+In particular, in this case $\Hom^\bullet_{\cat{C}}(X_n, X_m) \simeq 0$ for $X_i \in \cat{S}_i$ and $n > m$. \end{defn}

 The following result is standard. \begin{prop} Let $G$ be a pro-affine group scheme acting nicely on an ind-scheme $X$.
-Assume that the stabilizer of each orbit is connected.
-Let $I$ be an indexing set for the $G$-orbits $X_i$ under the closure relation, i.e. $X_n \subset \overline{X_m}$ when $m \geq n$, and let $j_n: X_n \hookrightarrow X$ denote the inclusion.
-Then, $\langle j_{n!} {\bQl}_{X_n}\rangle$ defines a semiorthogonal decomposition of $\Sh^G(X)$, where the ordering is given by any choice of extension of the partial order to a total order. \end{prop} \begin{proof} We note that each orbit is equivariantly $BH$ where $H$ is the stabilizer, and $\Sh(BH)$ is generated by the constant sheaf $\bQl$ when $H$ is connected. \end{proof}
+Assume that the stabilizer of each orbit is connected, and that every $G$-closed subscheme of $X$ is a union of finitely many $G$-orbits.
+Let $I$ be an indexing set for the $G$-orbits $X_i$ under the (partial) closure relation, i.e. $X_n \subset \overline{X_m}$ implies $m \geq n$, and let $j_n: X_n \hookrightarrow X$ denote the inclusion.
+Then, $\langle j_{n!} {\bQl}_{X_n}\rangle$ defines a semiorthogonal decomposition of $\Sh^G(X)$, where the ordering is given by any choice of extension of the partial order to a total order. \end{prop} \begin{proof} It is standard that stratifications of stacks give rise to semi-orthogonal decompositions on categories of $\ell$-adic sheaves.
+We note that each orbit is equivariantly equivalent $BH$ where $H$ is the stabilizer (connected by assumption), and $\Sh(BH)$ is generated by the constant sheaf $\bQl$ when $H$ is connected. \end{proof}

 \begin{cor} Fix a Bruhat ordering of the affine Weyl group $W_a$.
-The standard objects $\langle \nabla_w \rangle$ give a semiorthogonal decomposition of $\Sh^G(\Fl)$. \end{cor}
+The standard objects $\langle \nabla_w = j_{n!} {\bQl}_{X_n}\rangle$ give a semiorthogonal decomposition of $\Sh^{\mathbf{I}}(\Fl)$. \end{cor}